June 2026

 Save for our support companies, Sparx will not share Student Data, Teacher Data or Parent Data with third parties without the prior written permission of the relevant school.
 However, we may share anonymised data sets with third parties without restriction, including for research, product development and other business purposes.

 Sparx does not keep personal data for longer than is necessary.
-School data and usage data is processed for the duration of each school's use of the Sparx Product.
+School Data and Usage Data is processed for the duration of each school's use of the Sparx Product.
 School data is retained after the school finishes using the Sparx Product or an individual leaves the school for a maximum of two (2) years to fulfil school reporting and other requirements (including continuity of service should the school wish to re-subscribe to the Sparx Product).
-Once school data is no longer required for these purposes, or at the request of the school at any time after it finishes using the Sparx Product, it will be permanently deleted so the remaining usage data is anonymised.
+Once School Data is no longer required for these purposes, or at the request of the school at any time after it finishes using the Sparx Product, it will be permanently deleted so the remaining Usage Data is anonymised.
 The anonymised data sets will be owned by Sparx and may be used for research, product development and other business purposes.

 In order to provide the Sparx Product via a web browser, we will place cookies on users' devices.
 Cookies are used to collect standard internet log and user behaviour information.
 This information is used to provide core functionality of the Sparx Product, ensure security, track the use of the Sparx Product and to compile statistical reports.
 These cookies are not used to target users of the Sparx Product with online advertising.
 A summary of the cookies set by the Sparx Product can be found below.

-| Cookie Source | Sparx Product | Purpose | Necessary or Optional? |
+| Cookie Provider | Sparx Product | Purpose | Necessary or Optional? |

 |---|---|---|---|